unisonweb/unisonweb-org/src/data/blog/posts/2020-05-26-people-are-writing-unison-libraries-now/index.md

 featuredImage: /media/thing14.svg
 ---

 Last week we released another Unison alpha milestone.
-This release has a [number of bugfixes and performance improvements](link to release notes). :rainbow::star:
+This release has a [number of bugfixes and performance improvements](https://github.com/unisonweb/unison/releases/tag/release%2FM1m). 🌈⭐️

 It's exciting to see Unison gradually coming together, but even more exciting has been seeing people writing and publishing Unison code.
 I've been pretty busy reviewing pull requests to the [Unison base libraries](http://github.com/unisonweb/base), and there's already a lot of useful stuff there.
 Thanks to everyone who has contributed so far!